Social Media

 Art Nouveau: Art movement widespread throughout Europe from around 1880-1910 particularly in the decorative and applied arts characterized by sinuous, organic forms and elaborately curving lines

-Assay: The process of establishing the standards of purity of gold, silver and other alloys reach the required legal standard without actually analyzing the total composition of the alloy.
-After successful assay the article is hallmarked outside the US. dvb regularly assays its finished pieces to ensure standards are maintained though it is not a legal requirement in the US
+Assay: The process of establishing the standards of purity of gold, silver and other alloys.
+After successful assay the article is hallmarked outside the US.
+Assaying finished pieces to ensure standards are maintained though is not a legal requirement in the US

 Asscher Cut Diamond Shape: The "Asscher cut diamond" was developed in 1902 by the Asscher Brothers of Holland.
-It is a stepped square cut, often called the "square emerald cut" and like an emerald cut, the Asscher has cropped corners.
+It is a stepped square cut, often called the "square emerald cut" and like an emerald cut has cropped corners.
+Until recently very few stores carried Asscher cut diamonds.
+It gre in poularity after celebs and TV stars started receiving them in engagement rings.

 Art Nouveau: Art movement widespread throughout Europe from around 1880-1910 particularly in the decorative and applied arts characterized by sinuous, organic forms and elaborately curving lines